Driver’s license office sees high traffic, booked till late July

 The Wichita Driver’s License Office on 21st and Amidon is accepting customers by appointment only.
 The office is so backed up customer’s can’t get an appointment until the end of July, which has some Wichitans frustrated.

-Wichita Driver’s License Office Manager, Jennifer Clapper says all of the office in Kansas are servicing customer’s by appointment only due to COVID-19.
+Wichita Driver’s License Office manager Jennifer Clapper says all of the offices in Kansas are servicing customers by appointment only due to COVID-19.
 She says this is the best way for staff to maintain traffic that is coming in and out of the office.

 “All of our offices are appointment only and it’s crucial that we keep it appointment only because if we only start helping walk-ins and things of that nature there’s no way, we will be able to maintain that 6-foot distance that we need,” said Clapper.